 Your share of the cost for Covered Services, which is a percent of the Maximum Allowed Amount.
 You normally pay Coinsurance after you meet your Deductible.
 For example, if your Plan lists 20% Coinsurance on office visits, and the Maximum Allowed Amount is \$100, your Coinsurance would be \$20 after you meet the Deductible.
 The Plan would then cover the rest of the Maximum Allowed Amount.
 See the "Schedule of Benefits" for details.
-Your Coinsurance will not be reduced by any refunds, rebates, or any other form of negotiated post-payment adjustments.
+Your Coinsurance will not be reduced by any refunds, rebates, or any other form of negotiated post-payment adjustments (except as described in the "Prescription Drug Benefit at a Retail or Home Delivery (Mail Order) Pharmacy" section).